setrar/DigitalSystems/doc/data/digital-hardware-design-using-vhdl-in-a-nutshell.md

 [![Reworked block diagram of the sequential circuit][3]][3]

 1. The large rectangle around the diagram is crossed by 3 arrows, representing the input and output ports of the VHDL entity.
-2. The block diagram has two round (combinatorial) blocks - the adder and the output renaming block - and one square (synchronous) block - the register.
+2. The block diagram has one round (combinatorial) block - the adder - and one square (synchronous) block - the register.
 3. It uses only edge-triggered registers.
 4. There is only one clock, named `clock` and we use only its rising edge.
-5. The block diagram has five arrows, one with a fork.
+5. The block diagram has four arrows, one with a fork.
-   They correspond to two internal signals, two input ports and one output port.
+   They correspond to one internal signal, two input ports and one output port.
-6. All arrows have one origin and one destination except the arrow named `Data_out` that has two destinations.
+6. All arrows have one origin and one destination except the arrow named `DataOut` that has two destinations.
-7. The `Data_in` and `Clock` arrows are our two input ports.
+7. The `DataIn` and `Clock` arrows are our two input ports.
    They are not output of our own blocks.
-8. The `Data_out` arrow is our output port.
+8. The `DataOut` arrow is our output port.
-9. `Next_sum` is our internal signal.
+9. `NextSum` is our internal signal.
 10. There is exactly one cycle in the graph and it comprises one square block.

 Our block diagram complies with the 10 rules.
 The [Coding](#coding) section will detail how to translate this type of block diagrams in VHDL.

-## Coding
+# Coding

 With a block diagram that complies with the 10 rules (see the [Block diagram](#block-diagram) section), the VHDL coding becomes straightforward: